 Sure do.
 We offer white glove delivery and setup of your furniture to the exact spot you'd like us to place it.
 Sometimes, depending on your proximity to our shop and the current state of our aging backs, we'll personally deliver your furniture.
 Otherwise, we'll get you a quote from one of our trusted local shipping companies.

-Delivery in Los Angeles County typcially runs from $150-$300, untaxed.
-The exact amount will depend upon your address and the load-in scenario, including stairways, hallways, elevators, parking, etc. Most deliveries are scheduled on Saturday mornings/afternoons.
+Delivery in Los Angeles County is generally $200-$300.
+Delivery to surrounding counties is generally $300-$400.
+The exact amount will depend upon the amount of furniture and the load-in scenario, including stairways, hallways, elevators, parking, etc. Most deliveries are scheduled on Saturday when possible.

 A 3% processing fee will be added to payments made with a debit/credit card.
 Parkman Woodworks will make you fully aware of the card processing fee before you make any payments.
 Payments made via bank transfer, check or cash will not incur any additional charges.